-- A discussion about the school's physical intervention strategy. - An opportunity for each visitor to ask any questions they may have - Primary aged pupils will, if appropriate, spend a short period of time in their potential classroom
+- A discussion about the school's physical intervention strategy. - An opportunity for each visitor to ask any questions they may have

 The aim is to find out as much as possible about the prospective pupil to see if their curriculum needs can be met, and whether their education on site would be compatible with the needs of existing pupils.
 This involves discussions with both parents/carers and the child.
 Both parents/carers and the child have to showing a willingness for them to attend Reddish Hall School.